khronokernel/Getting-Started-With-OpenCore/README.md

 # Getting Started With OpenCore
 A brief guide to using the OpenCore boot-loader for hackintoshes

-**Please hold off on using the prebuilt EFIs with the latest commimit of OpenCorePkg, numerous changes were made and so requires a clean up**
+**Please hold off on using the prebuilt EFIs with the latest commimit of OpenCorePkg, numerous changes were made and so requires a clean up.
+Imgaes in this guide are outdated and will be updated shortly**

 # What is OpenCore?